thomastay/personal-blog/content/How i built a telegram summarization bot/index.md

 While summarization can be useful for quickly understanding the main points of an article, I found that it wasn't always what I wanted.
 What I really want is something that allows me to transfer knowledge into my brain faster.
 Summaries aren't information dense enough for that, and if the article is well written, there isn't much else you can do to just read it.

 That said, summaries can be useful for articles that contain a lot of fluff or for answering specific questions that are buried in a textbook.
-Summaries are good for case #1 since they cut through fluff amazingly.
-But for case #2, I recommend using a Q&A tool like https://pdf.ai/.
+Summaries are good for the case of fluff since they cut through fluff amazingly.
+But for Q&A, using ChatGPT Plus or Copilot Pro would probably be a lot better, since you can just upload a PDF file there and ask questions about it.

 *tldr* - Summarization is like JPEG for ideas, and if you want a png, you'll be disappointed.
 ## Disagreeing
 One interesting feature of the bot is that it can also disagree with articles, which can help you think critically about what you're reading.
 Here's an example of Mixtral disagreeing with [danluu's article on people mattering](https://danluu.com/people-matter/):